13 Things in Your House That Are Attracting Pests Right Now

 Put washing dishes on the top of your to-do list if you’re passionate about being pest free.
 “You might want to think twice about waiting until the morning to do the dishes,” says Brad Smith, president of Preferred Pest Control.
 “Insect pests such as flies, ants, and cockroaches are highly attracted to leftover food on dishes.”
 Try these tips to bug-proof your kitchen.

 Dampness attracts pests of many different types.
 “We need water in our everyday lives, but so do the pests,” says Cherie Hartzer, an entomologist for Orkin.
 “Even small amounts dripping from an air conditioner unit may attract wasps that are foraging for water.
 Water that has soaked into wood is attractive to termites.
 Downspouts and gutters that are holding water can be perfect habitats for mosquitoes.
 A dripping faucet may attract rodents, especially if it has been dry and there aren’t other water sources around.”
 The cure?
 Regular maintenance that fixes any leaks that could provide a water source.
+These common items will keep ants away.

 When the weather turns cold outside, many bugs look for a cozy winter home—and your place may just be the perfect spot.
 “Pests like stink bugs and lady beetles are just looking for a protected spot to wait out the winter and your home fits the bill,” Hartzer says.
 Check out these 13 secrets about common household pests.